T. M. Opera O: 2001: Five-year-old season

 In 2001, T. M. Opera O won two of seven starts with three second-place finishes.
 The highlight of this year was a repeat win in the Tenno Sho (spring), in which he defeated Meisho Doto by a nose.

 On June 25, T. M. Opera O attempted to repeat in the Takarazuka Kinen but was upset by Meisho Doto.
 T. M. Opera O had experienced severe traffic problems before swinging wide and mounting a "spectacular" closing drive that fell short by 1 1/4 lengths.
 It was Meisho Doto's first win against T. M. Opera O in six attempts, all in Grade 1 events.

 After a brief layoff, T. M. Opera O returned on October 1 to race in the Kyoto Daishoten.
 Whilst in the race itself T. M. Opera O narrowly placed second, the first place racer Stay Gold cut off Narita Top Road in the final sprint and caused his jockey to fall.
 Stay Gold was consequently disqualified from the race, leading to T. M. Opera O being declared the winner.
 On October 28, T. M. Opera O finished second in the Tenno Sho (autumn) to Agnes Digital, with Meisho Doto in third.
 In his next start on November 25, he finished second in the Japan Cup, just a neck short of Japanese Derby winner Jungle Pocket.
 He made his final start in the Arima Kinen, finishing fifth.

 T. M. Opera O retired at the end of 2001 as the world's all-time leading money-earner.
 He won 1,835,189,000 yen (US$16,200,337) (Note: The conversion to USD was made during T. M. Opera O's racing career and does not reflect current conversion rates) during his career.

-Racing summary
+Racing statistics

-All races T. M. Opera O participated in were held on turf tracks, except for his first maiden race on Jan 16 1999, which was a dirt track.